liweinan/liweinan.github.io/_posts/2017-03-06-using-papers-and-manuscripts-to-do-correct-citation.md

 Nevertheless, there are several ways we can overcome it.
 For example, we can fully discard the built-in support of _Jekyll_ provided by _GitHub_ and generate our whole blog site locally and push it online.
 In this way, we can take full control of our own website, but this is even more painful, because _GitHub_ has eased our maintenance work a lot by generating _HTML_ files on-the-fly from our _Markdown_ files with its built-in _Jekyll_ engine.
 So I don't want to discard the _GitHub_ built-in support for _Jekyll_ just for academic citation support.

-The next solution is to convert the _BibTex_ file to _Markdown_ file locally, and add it to our posts.
+The next solution is to convert the _BibTex_ file into _Markdown_ format locally, and then we can add the converted _Markdown_ text into our posts.
 There is a tool that can do it actually[^bibtextomd].
 I don't like this solution personally because I don't like the output it generates.

 [^bibtextomd]: [Convert BibTeX entries to formatted Markdown for use with the kramdown processor](https://github.com/bryanwweber/bibtextomd)